open-and-sustainable/cirquant/docs/data-sources.md

 ## Data Fetching Strategy

+### Trade Data Priority
+When processing trade data, the system prioritizes sources as follows:
+- **Primary source**: COMEXT data (DS-059341) for all import/export values and quantities
+- **Fallback source**: PRODCOM trade indicators (IMPVAL, EXPVAL, IMPQNT, EXPQNT) are only used when COMEXT data is unavailable for a specific product/year combination

+This approach ensures consistency in trade statistics and avoids potential discrepancies between the two data sources.
+COMEXT is preferred as it provides more comprehensive coverage of trade flows at the HS code level.

 ### Rate Limiting
 Both APIs implement rate limiting.
 The system includes:
 - 0.5 second delay between successful API calls